Worcester Polytechnic Institute (WPI) Develops Nation's First Major in Robotics Engineering

 Development of the robotics engineering program was guided by an advisory board comprising representatives of several leading robotics companies in Massachusetts, which has more than 150 companies, institutions, and research labs in the field employing more than 150,000 people.
 Members include Helen Greiner, chairman of iRobot Corp. in Burlington, Mass., maker of the popular Roomba floor-cleaning robots; Brian Abraham, president of Bluefin Robotics in Cambridge, Mass., developer of robotic undersea vehicles; and Brian Hart, president of Black-I Robotics in Bedford, Mass., manufacturer of low-cost, expendable robots for military and civilian applications.
 Dean Kamen is also a member.

 The new program, which will receive a final review from the university's Board of Trustees in February, is the third interdisciplinary undergraduate major developed by WPI during the past two years.
-Interactive Media and Game Development (IMGD), offered jointly by the Computer Science and Humanities and Arts departments, began in 2004.
+Interactive Media & Game Development (IMGD), offered jointly by the Computer Science and Humanities and Arts departments, began in 2004.
 A program in environmental engineering will be offered by Chemical Engineering and Civil and Environmental Engineering starting next fall.